tinyheero/RHL30/README.md

 # RHL30

 An R Package for the RHL30 prognostic predictor.
-The predictor is a gene expression-based prognostic model predicting the outcome of post-autologous stem-cell transplantation (ASCAT) outcome. **It designed to be used on RHL30 NanoString expression count data on relapsed Hodgkin lymphoma (RHL) samples**.
+The predictor is a gene expression-based prognostic model for predicting post-autologous stem-cell transplantation (ASCAT) outcomes. **It designed to be used on RHL30 NanoString expression count data on relapsed Hodgkin lymphoma (RHL) samples**.

 The predictor was published at: